SEASONS

 This guide is intended to provide you with an opportunity to set aside time to be with God.
 You may use it all, from beginning to end, or you may only be able to use it in part, depending on how your day goes.
 Using as much as you can will enrich your spiritual experience all the more.
 Here you will find prayers, scripture readings, instructions for certain actions, meditations, and consideration guides to assist you in your meditations.
 All are designed to increase your awareness of God in your day and in your life, as well as to teach you how to listen to God and simply be with him.

 The materials have been put together for use at home, at work, alone or with someone.
 Although the prayers and readings may be done with others, reflecting, meditating, listening to God is something that will be done within the quiet of one's own thoughts.
 And yet the quiet of one's own thoughts does not necessarily require silence in your surroundings.
 Quiet and silent time is good and helpful, and everyone is encouraged to find some time for this.
-But God goes with us throughout our busy days too, and our thoughts can turn to him within the quiet of our own thoughts at any time of the day.
+But God goes with us throughout our busy days too, and our thoughts can turn to him within the quiet of our minds at any time of the day.
 It is here, in the quiet of our thoughts, in our pondering and reflecting, that we not only find God and feel God's presence, but also hear God speaking to us.
 How does this occur?

 If you are at home, relax into a comfortable chair and allow that word, phrase or idea to wander through your thoughts.
 Do not hinder the direction it takes, but follow its path.
 If you find your thoughts wandering into other areas of concern or worry, place that concern in God's hands and leave it there.
 Then come back to your word or phrase and begin again.
 Sometimes closing your eyes helps.
 If you fall asleep, do not become flustered, but see it as a natural part of your God-given day, returning to your reflecting upon awakening.

 If you are at work, use your commuting time and breaks as quiet time if possible.
 During your regular work activity, make use of any opportunity to reflect upon that word or phrase or idea, following your thoughts wherever they may go.
-The notes above about wandering into other concern apply here as well.
+If you find your thoughts wandering into other areas of concern or worry, place that concern in God's hands and leave it there.
+Then come back to your word or phrase and begin again.

 For all people, at home or at work, allow the day to go as it goes, with all its natural interruptions.
 See the whole day as a gift from God, interruptions and all.
 Consciously return to your reflecting again and again.
-Whether for seconds or minutes is of less importance than returning to your pondering and being conscious of God's continual presence.
+Whether it is for seconds or minutes is of less importance than returning to your pondering and being conscious of God's continual presence.
 Talk to God at any time and frequently throughout your day, just as you would talk with anyone.
-This can be a single thought, like "What do you think, Lord?" or "Thank you for being here," or "I like that, Lord" - each thought sent like an arrow heavenward.
+This can be a single thought, like "What do you think, Lord?" or "Thank you for being here," or "I like that, Lord" -- each thought sent like an arrow heavenward.
 Being with God does not require asking for anything.

-I. Morning - God's Relationship with Me
+I. Morning: God's Relationship with Me

 Light a Candle